 Do You Speak Emoji?
-Investigating Whether Pictograms Can Transcend Linguistic Boundaries
+How Pictograms Transcend Linguistic Boundaries

 Emoji may be considered by some to be the world’s newest written language, but in a sense they are more of a throwback to a kind of communication that predates most forms of writing: after all, conveying meaning via pictographic representation (emoji literally means ‘picture-character’) has been going on for much longer than via the series of symbols I’m using to communicate with you now.
 As the world becomes more and more centered around the internet, does this mean that emoji have the chance to transcend linguistic boundaries, or do emoji simply provide more opportunities for false friends and misunderstandings?

 Although emoji only entered the worldwide popular imagination in the past few years, they have been used in Japan since the late 1990s, and were originally developed to make mobile phone carriers more attractive to teenage consumers.
 Even if you don’t use emoji, you’re likely to be familiar with emoticons, typographical marks that make simple pictures like, 🙂 and 🙁 — or even kaomoji, the Japanese style of emoticons that broadened the realms of typographic expression, e.g. __φ(．．) for writing.
 Both emoji and emoticons are used to add emotional nuance and context to text-based communication that, with the rise of technology and social networking, has become one of the most common ways to stay in touch with friends and family.
 Where they differ is in emoji’s breadth of scale; freed of emoticons’ punctuation-based limitations and kaomoji’s use of esoteric symbols, emoji are able to embody a much wider range of expression in a more easily-parsable format, both for writer and reader.